Home

 I am really worried that he will get lost or taken.
 He is 10 months old and I only let him out in the back garden.
 Any advice would be most welcome.

-This is a difficult question, and I really feel for you as there are so many factors to weigh up.
+This is a great question, and I really feel for you as there are so many factors to weigh up.

 We in the UK are more used to letting our cats outside than in some other countries (in the United States, many people wouldn't contemplate letting a Siamese cat outside, and most American breeders insist that kittens/cats must be kept indoors at all times.
 Some UK breeders feel this way, too.)